-The relationship "It is very likely that a PDP will have been developed by the end of the second, third or, at latest, fourth meeting.
+"It is very likely that a PDP will have been developed by the end of the second, third or, at latest, fourth meeting.
 The plan details the needs of the mentee, the objectives, the agreed means for achieving these and the envisaged timescales."
-(Klasen and Clutterbuck, 2002, p177) will dissolve as more and more goals are achieved and when the mentee The third stage/phase shows that the mentor should help the mentee carry out the actions by guiding has reached a them and by offering suggestions (using examples stage where they and sharing past experiences). can identify and The following meetings (could be as many as find solutions to required) should concentrate on implementing the actions set out in the action plan.
-The mentor should their own help the mentee do this by offering advice and problems. guidance and by identifying options and possibilities the mentee may have.
-The relationship will dissolve as more and more goals are achieved and when the mentee has reached a stage where they can identify and find solutions to their own problems and draw up plans of action towards meeting further objectives independently.
+(Klasen and Clutterbuck, 2002, p177)

+The third stage/phase shows that the mentor should help the mentee carry out the actions by guiding them and by offering suggestions (using examples and sharing past experiences).

+The following meetings (could be as many as required) should concentrate on implementing the actions set out in the action plan.
+The mentor should help the mentee do this by offering advice and guidance and by identifying options and possibilities the mentee may have.

+The relationship will dissolve as more and more goals are achieved and when the mentee has reached a stage where they can identify and find solutions to there own problems and draw up plans of action towards meeting further objectives independently.
 It is at this stage the relationship will wind down and may begin to take up a new face rather like a friendship (depending on how each other feel).

 The final stage/phase indicates that an evaluation of the relationship and process should be carried out.
-Mentor and mentee should at this stage critically arried out.

 Mentor and mentee should at this stage critically analyze their relationship and how it has developed, identifying the goals that have been achieved and those that haven't.
 They should reflect on the process, identifying areas where they could have done better.

-"The company, Organizations should monitor the progress of too, needs to relationships, as they develop, to maintain a smooth and effective process and to identify and deal with monitor the potential problems/ difficulties at an early stage. stages of They should also evaluate the mentoring process at the end of each relationship to identify areas of development to weakness and strengths within the process in order provide the to develop and improve the process. external support "The company, too, needs to monitor the stages of that will head off development to provide the external support that serious problems will head off serious problems before they occur."
-(Clutterbuck, 2004, p117) before they occur."
-"This step takes you back to the gaps that the mentoring process was designed to fill, and the goals (Clutterbuck, set for it.
-Both formative and summative evaluation 2004, p117) data are useful for process improvement and reporting results."
-(Murray, 2001, p80) These guidelines provide a framework and houndaries for a facilitated mentaring process within related experience and developmental skills that are important attributes of a mentor.
+Organizations should monitor the progress of relationships, as they develop, to maintain a smooth and effective process and to identify and deal with potential problems/ difficulties at an early stage.
+They should also evaluate the mentoring process at the end of each relationship to identify areas of weakness and strengths within the process in order to develop and improve the process.

+"The company, too, needs to monitor the stages of development to provide the external support that will head off serious problems before they occur."
+(Clutterbuck, 2004, p117)

+"This step takes you back to the gaps that the mentoring process was designed to fill, and the goals set for it.
+Both formative and summative evaluation data are useful for process improvement and reporting results."
+(Murray, 2001, p80)